Reducing Deployment Downtime

 Limitations

-- Deploying a new version of the app will cause downtime if there are changes in the domain model, or the Mendix version.
+- Deploying a new version of the app will cause downtime if there are any changes in the app MDA or the base OS image.